ayoamrit/frontendNotes/HTML.md

 <iframe src="https://www.example.com" width="600" height="400"></iframe>
 ```

 This markdown file can be used as a reference while working with HTML.
+Let me know if you want any modifications or additional sections!